 - How long does it last?

-- Depending on the bottle size you will typically get 15 days form a 300ml bottle and 30 from a 600ml.
+- Depending on the bottle size you will typically get 15 days from a 300ml bottle and 30 from a 600ml.

 - Can it prevent “morning breath”?